 Pheromones are often used in mosquito traps as they will naturally attract female mosquitoes who are looking to lay eggs and reproduce.

 Mosquitoes have two light-sensitive eyes that allow them to detect different types of light for directional purposes.
 Traps will often use light as a visual cue in order to attract mosquitoes to their apparatus and trap them.

-DIfferent species of mosquitoes have different spectral sensitivity for colours.
+Different species of mosquitoes have different spectral sensitivity for colors.
 Studies have demonstrated that gravid female mosquitoes show a preference for black ovitraps when seeking a site to lay eggs.

-Mosquitoes have compound eyes that are made up of hundreds of lenses which are meant to spot movement and distinguish their prey.
+Mosquitoes have compound eyes that are made up of hundreds of lenses that are meant to spot movement and distinguish their prey.

 Movement cues are effective at close range.
 When the longer distance olfactory cues have taken effect and attracted an individual, the traps movement cues will finish the job and bring the mosquito into the waiting trap.